 New Law In Iceland Aims At Reducing Country's Gender Pay Gap

-NPR's Ari Shapiro talks to Icelandic activist Brynhildur Heidar og Omarsdottir about the new gender equity law in Iceland, which went into effect on Monday.
-The law requires employers with 25 workers or more to prove that they pay men and women equally for equal work.
+The law, which went into effect on Monday, requires employers with 25 workers or more to prove that they pay men and women equally for equal work.

 ARI SHAPIRO, HOST: